Veltman murder trial: Here’s what you need to know before day 33

 Here’s what you missed.

-The jury hearing the case against Nathaniel Veltman, 22, is now down to 13 members after a juror was released from Windsor’s Superior Court Monday morning.
+The 13-member jury hearing the case against Nathaniel Veltman was not even called to Superior court on Wednesday.

-Justice Renee Pomerance told the jury on Monday the sick juror cannot return until they test negative, and since they don’t know how long that will take, the juror was removed.

-This is the start of the ninth week for the trial, the eighth week of evidence.
+Lawyers and the judge were in legal arguments in the absence of the jury.
+As a result, the content of the discussions are subject to a publication ban until the jury reaches a verdict.

+After the trial, the media is then permitted to report details the jury didn't hear.

-The case remains in the hands of the defence, who brought forensic psychiatrist Dr. Julian Gojer back to testify again Monday.
+The case is now in the hands of the defence, which has already called Veltman to testify on his own behalf.

-Gojer first started late in the day on Oct.
-24, and he has been testifying off and on ever since about mental illnesses Veltman suffers from, including depression, obsessive compulsive disorder, autism spectrum disorder, depression, complex trauma disorder, anxiety and personality disorder.

-He is also offering advice about the impact of psilocybin usage on those illnesses.
-Gojer said the hallucinogenic drug can make feelings stronger — be they happy or sad.
+Since Oct.
+24, Dr. Julian Gojer has been testifying for the defence about Veltman’s mental illnesses and the effect of psilocybin usage on those illnesses.

 A RECAP OF WEEK ONE